 When you think about braces, you’re bound to remember a not-so-nostalgic part of your life.
-Maybe it’s that less-than-stellar stint at junior prom, or those slightly judging glances at school the day after you get them.
+Maybe it’s that less-than-stellar stint at junior prom or those slightly judging glances at school the day after you get them.
 But while neon-colored smiles might be in vogue at one point, metal braces have an aesthetic that’s more likely a relic of the past.
 Or, at least, something you can get away with when you’re much younger.
-Nonetheless, they’re still the go-to solution when it comes to solving crooked teeth.
+Nonetheless, they’re still the go-to solution when it comes to resolving crooked teeth.
 But are there any reasons why you should leave braces in the past?

 With new ways of straightening crooked teeth, you don’t just look better during orthodontic care.
 You can straighten your teeth without hassle.
 Here are 4 more reasons why you should leave braces in the past.

 Metal braces may be sturdy, but not all their parts are.
-Expect early on a constant back-and-forth at the dental office while dealing with stray wires, broken brackets, and snapped braces bands.
+Expect a constant back-and-forth at the dental office while dealing with stray wires, broken brackets, and snapped braces bands.
 And you’ll have to take extra care when you eat with them, too.
 Any hard or sticky foods could potentially dislodge any doodads out of alignment.
 They can also compromise your treatment plan and maybe leave you with a metal wire jutting into your cheek.

 Metal braces take longer to straighten crooked teeth